-The Action Plan aims to address the questions: where are we now, and what do we need to do to reach net zero emissions by 2025?
-Council's vision is mapped out through a series of Objectives, Goals, Actions, and Measures, providing Council staff with specific and practical steps as to how they can help meet the net zero emissions target.
-The five overarching Objectives provide the foundations for our emission reduction goals, and are based on the principal contributing sources of emissions within Council operations (see Figure 1).
+The Net Zero Emissions Action Plan aims to address the questions: where are we now, and what do we need to do to reach net zero emissions by 2025?
+It is mapped out through a series of Objectives, Goals, Actions, and Measures, providing Council staff with specific and practical steps as to how they can help meet net zero emissions targets.
+The five overarching Objectives provide the foundations for our emissions reduction goals, and are based on the principal contributing sources of emissions within Council operations: